marjanfarahbod/SegwayClustering/SegwayTrainAndRun/README.md

 This directory contains scripts to automate the process of running **Segway** and **Segtools** for genome annotation.
 The workflow is designed to be executed on a high-performance computing (HPC) cluster using the **SLURM** job scheduler.
 The scripts are written in Python and Bash.

-For more details on Segway itself, refer to the official documentation:
+For more details on Segway train and run, refer to the official documentation:
 [Segway Documentation](https://www.pmgenomics.ca/hoffmanlab/proj/segway/doc/0.2.1/)

 ## Workflow